Characteristic cycles and the conductor of direct image: Characteristic cycles and the direct image

 \proof{ Since the closed immersion $i_y\colon X_y\to X$ is properly $C$-transversal by Lemma \ref{lmtrbc}.1, the pull-back $A_y=i_y^!A$ is defined.
 Further by the assumption that $f\colon X\to Y$ is $C$-transversal, we have an inclusion $f_\circ C\subset T^*_YY$ and $f_!A$ is defined as an element of ${\rm CH}_m(f_\circ C) =Z_m(f_\circ C)\subset Z_m(T^*_YY)$.
 Hence it suffices to show that the coefficient of $T^*_YY$ in $f_!A$ equals the intersection number $(-1)^m(A_y,T^*_{X_y}X_y)_{T^*X_y}$.

 We consider the cartesian diagram

 We regard the four sides of the exterior square of the diagram as algebraic correspondences.
-The coefficient of $f_!A$ is the image of $A$ by the composition via the upper right corner.
-It equals the composition via the upper right corner by \cite[Theorem 6.2 (a)]{Ful} applied to the upper right and the lower left squares.
-Since the definition of $i_y^!A$ in \cite[Definition 7.1]{CC} involves the sign $(-1)^{\dim X-\dim X_y}=(-1)^m,$ the assertion follows. }
+Since $f$ is assumed properly $C$-transversal, $f_!A$ on the upper right corner is some multiple of the $0$-section $T^*_YY$.
+Hence, the coefficient of $f_!A$ is the image of $A$ by the composition via the upper right corner.
+It equals the composition via the lower left corner by \cite[Theorem 6.2 (a)]{Ful} applied to the upper right and the lower left squares.
+The image of $A$ on the lower left corner is $(-1)^m$-times $i_y^!A$ since the definition of $i_y^!A$ in \cite[Definition 7.1]{CC} involves the sign $(-1)^{\dim X-\dim X_y}=(-1)^m$.
+Since the bottom line defines the intersection number $(-,T^*_{X_y}X_y)_{T^*X_y}$, the assertion follows. }

 We study the case where $Y$ is a smooth curve and $\dim f_\circ C=1$.
 Let $f\colon X\to Y$ be a morphism of smooth schemes over $k$.
 Assume that every irreducible component of $X$ (resp.\ of $Y$) is of dimension $n$ (resp.\ $1$).
 Let $C\subset T^*X$ be a closed conical subset such that every irreducible component $C_a$ of $C=\bigcup_aC_a$ is of dimension $n$ and that $f\colon X\to Y$ is proper on the base $B=C\cap T^*_XX\subset X$.
 Let $V\subset Y$ be a dense open subscheme such that the base change $f_V\colon X_V\to V$ is properly $C_V$-transversal for the restriction $C_V$ of $C$ on $X_V$.